PotatoInfinity/GreenCompute-Coin-GCC-/README.md

 * **Proof-of-Stake (PoS):** Validators secure the chain by staking GCC, ensuring energy efficiency and Sybil resistance.
 * **Proof-of-Contribution (PoC):** Contributors provide compute/storage/bandwidth and prove their work cryptographically.
 Rewards are distributed proportionally.
 * **Proof-of-Uptime & Reputation Market:** Nodes earn reputation by staying online and being accurate.
 Reputation can also be boosted via GCC purchases, directly rewarding strong nodes who guarantee backups for weaker ones.
 This ensures stability while creating a reliability economy.
+* **To ensure results are trustworthy:**
+  * Task Redundancy: Every workload is assigned to at least three independent nodes.
+  * Results are compared — if ≥ 2/3 match, they are accepted.
+  * Proven cheaters lose rewards and reputation.
+---

+## Consensus Mechanism: PoS + PoC

+GCC eliminates wasteful Proof of Work.
+Instead, it uses a hybrid **Proof of Stake (PoS) + Proof of Contribution (PoC)** consensus model.

+### Proof of Stake (PoS)
+- Validators are chosen based on stake to propose and validate blocks.
+- PoS ensures chain security and Sybil resistance with minimal energy usage.

+### Proof of Contribution (PoC)
+- Contributors earn rewards for verified compute, storage, and bandwidth.
+- Tasks are redundantly executed and verified by majority consensus.
+- Contribution history and reputation influence future task assignments.

+### Hybrid Flow
+1. Validators (PoS) secure the blockchain and confirm transactions.
+2. Contributors (PoC) provide computing/storage resources.
+3. Rewards are split:
+   - PoS validators earn a small percentage for security.
+   - PoC contributors earn the majority for real-world work.

 ---
 ## Process

 GCC turns every participating machine into a piece of a **planet-wide supercomputer**, creating a fully decentralized, eco-friendly network for computing needs.